-A Temple Emanuel Chavurah is usually made up of 6-8 families, or 15-20 individuals.
-The number, frequency, and day and time of meetings are entirely decided by the members of the Chavurah.
+Our Temple chavurot are usually made up of 6-8 families or 15-20 individuals.
+The number, frequency, and day and time of meetings are entirely decided by the group’s members.
 Most groups meet monthly or semi-monthly, in the homes of their members or wherever they choose for an activity.

 How do I join a Chavurah?

-The process of joining a Chavurah at Temple Emanuel is very simple.
-Let us know of your interest, and you will be contacted by our Chavurah coordinator, Matthew Clash-Drexler, who will use information you provide to make the best possible placement for you by matching interests, age groups, etc.
+The process of joining a chavurah is simple.
+Let us know of your interest and you will be contacted by our chavurah coordinator, Larry Hershman, who will use information you provide to make the best possible placement for you by matching interests, age groups, etc.